hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

     realpath integration/default/.aws-acct01-ap-southeast-2-ssh-prv.pem
     ```

-    This will return the full path to the file copy this or note it down
+    This will return the full path to the file copy this or note it down.

 1. Set your CMDB context by changing into the config directory